tbernacchi/k8s-gateway-api/README.md

 * Be attention of your architecture when downloading the ingress2gateway binary. [releases](https://github.com/Kong/ingress2gateway/releases/)

-In order to convert the ingress resources to Gateway API resources you will need to have the ingress resources in the `source_dir` directory and the destination directory will be populated with the converted HTTPRoute resources.
-[See more](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)
+In order to convert the ingress resources to Gateway API resources you will need to have the ingress resources in the `source_dir` directory and the destination directory will be populated with the converted HTTPRoute resources. [[See more]](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)

-To accomplish there is this script in `source_dir/ingress-yaml-generator.py`:
+To accomplish this there is a python script in `source_dir/ingress-yaml-generator.py`:

 ```bash
 ./ingress-yaml-generator.py
 ```

-This script will generate the ingress resources in the `source_dir` directory and then you can use the `ingress2gateway` binary to convert the ingress resources to HTTPRoute resources in the `dest_dir` directory.
+This script will generate the current ingress resources in the `source_dir/ingress-manifests` directory.
+Now you can use the `ingress2gateway` binary to convert the ingress resources to HTTPRoute resources in the `dest_dir` directory.

 ```bash
 cd ingress2gateway/